-Fortunately, for most people whiplash pain iscorrected or resolved within a couple weeks to a few months.
-Still, lingering pain may persist forlonger.
+Fortunately, for most people whiplash pain is corrected or resolved within a couple of weeks to a few months.
+Still, lingering pain may persist for longer.
 There is a lack of consensus in medical research as to the duration of symptoms and injury.
 Some studies have indicated that 25-40% of patients experience symptoms through the 1-year mark, and others indicate about 40% of patients experience pain past the 7-year mark.
-Around the measurables of these studies there are a lot of remaining questions about what patients can expect in their journey to recovery.
+Around the measurables of these studies, there are a lot of remaining questions about what patients can expect in their journey to recovery.

-Despite the ongoing scientific study, it is extremely important to trust the advice of your doctor and follow their guidance for your specific recovery, and it may be helpful to keep in mind that there is a chance that your injury may be more impactful and long lasting than initially anticipated.
+Despite the ongoing scientific study, it is extremely important to trust the advice of your doctor and follow their guidance for your specific recovery, and it may be helpful to keep in mind that there is a chance that your injury may be more impactful and long-lasting than initially anticipated.
 While you focus on your health, turn to your compassionate and expert legal team at Thompson Law.

-Over ten years ago, the overall economic burden of whiplash was estimated at $3.9 billion annually, and over $29 billion if litigation was added in with the factors of medical care, disability, and sick leave.
+Over ten years ago, the overall economic burden of whiplash was estimated at $3.9 billion annually and over $29 billion if litigation was added in with the factors of medical care, disability, and sick leave.
 In today’s dollars this would be $4,825,728,506 and $35,883,622,228 respectively.

-The secondary impactsthat result from this type of injury are the ramifications to your life.
+The secondary impacts that result from this type of injury are the ramifications to your life.
 Pain from whiplash can result in missed work and lost wages, adding financial strain on top of physical pain.
 Auxiliary injuries can occur as you strain other parts of your musculature system to avoid the pain in your neck.

 Traumatic head injuries, closed head injuries, permanent brain injury, spinal cord injury, quadriplegia, and other skull and spine damage can interact and intertwine with whiplash injuries from an accident.
 If you or someone you love have suffered harm in an accident, reach out to Thompson Law right away for the help and justice you deserve.

-Have you suffered a whiplash injury from a motor vehicle, workplace, slip and fall, or other type of accident?
-Thompson Law truly understands the painful, frustrating, and expensive implications that these injuries can have on your body and your life.
+Have you suffered a whiplash injury from a motor vehicle, workplace, slip, and fall, or another type of accident?
+Our whiplash injury attorneys truly understand the painful, frustrating, and expensive implications that these injuries can have on your body and your life.

-When you reach out to the Lion Law firm following your whiplash injury, we will assign a whiplash injury attorney and their team to guide you every step of the way through your claim and case process.
-They will be able to examine and investigate every detail of the events surrounding your injury.
+When you reach out to the Thompson Law firm following your whiplash injury, we will assign a whiplash injury attorney and their team to guide you every step of the way through your claim and case process.
+You whiplash injury attorney will be able to examine and investigate every detail of the events surrounding your injury.